monika/LiquidFrame/readme.md

 ## Usage

-Select iframe you want to be liquified and run the `.liquidFrame()` method on it:
+Select the iframe you want to be liquified and run the `.liquidFrame()` method on it:

 ```html
 <article class="container video">